srikanthkakumanu/java9-modules/README.md

 **Then better solution is:**
 Add a transitive dependency for C in B's module-info.java.
 Any module that depends on B will also, automatically, depend on C. Thus, A would automatically have access to C.

+**Note: _transitive_ keyword is a context-sensitive keyword** within module declaration and It is just an identifier when used outside modules and has no meaning.

 ```java
 // B's module-info.java
 module B {